ryardley/pdsl/README.md

 #### How does this work?

-It is comprised of a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) a [parser](https://en.wikipedia.org/wiki/Parsing#Parser) and a [code generator](<https://en.wikipedia.org/wiki/Code_generation_(compiler)>).
+It is comprised of a [grammar](grammar.js), a [lexer](lexer.js) a [parser](parser.js) and a [code generator](generator.js).
 I used a version of the [shunting yard algorhythm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to create the basic parser storing the output in [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) but using objects in an array.
 I then added parsing for Varadic Functions.
 A lot of it was by trial and error.

 I am certain there are better ways to do it.
 If you know how to do it better, faster, stronger or smaller, retaining semantic flexability and with no dependencies - I want to learn - please file an issue!